Summer-16/CSGO-VMPanel/README.md

 ## Webpanel Screenshots
 ![ScreenShot](https://github.com/Summer-16/CSGO-VMP/blob/master/screenshots/VMP_SS.jpg)

-## Changes in v1.2
-- New UI
-- Now you can also manage Server Admins from VMPanel
-- Panel admins/user management

 ## Step-by-Step install Instructions for New Installation
 #### (these instructions apply to current dev code if you are installing v1.2 then follow the instructions given in its zip)